Vivianne Miedema: 2011–2014: SC Heerenveen

-After receiving an offer from SC Heerenveen, Miedema signed her first professional contract as a 14-year-old and found herself playing in the Eredivisie, the top Dutch women's league, with players much older than herself.
+After receiving an offer from SC Heerenveen, Miedema signed her first professional contract as a 14-year-old and found herself playing in the Eredivisie, the top Dutch league, with players much older than herself.
 She made her senior debut at 15 during a match against FC Utrecht on 2 September 2011, becoming the youngest ever player in the league.
 In her debut season, the 2011–12 Eredivisie, she scored 10 goals in 17 games for Heerenveen, who finished last of seven teams.
 Despite being a teenager, she shared the accolades of being the second-highest scorer in the league.

 In 2012–13, playing in the new cross-border BeNe League, she improved her tally to 27 goals in 26 games.
 Her 41 goals in 26 games for Heerenveen in the 2013–14 BeNe League season earned her the top-scorer award at the age of 17.
 Her goal tally was 15 more than the nearest player.